Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Heston model

 \subsection{Heston model as parabolic PDE}

-As a direct application of Feyman-Kac theorem, the no-arbitrage price of a European option under Heston model can be characterized by a two-dimensional diffusion-convection-reaction equation with variable coefficients.
-Let $V(t,v_t,S_t)$ be the price of a European option at time $t$ and let $g(v_T,S_T) $ denote the payoff received at maturity $T$.
-Then, the option price $V(t,v_t,S_t)$ under Heston model satisfies the following linear two-dimensional variable coefficient diffusion-convection-reaction equation ~\cite{Heston01041993,Lipton01mathematical}
+As a direct application of the Feyman-Kac theorem, the no-arbitrage price of a European option under the Heston model can be characterized by a two-dimensional RCD equation with variable coefficients.
+More precisely, the European option price $U(\tau,v,x)$ with strike $K$ and maturity $T$ satisfies the following linear two-dimensional variable coefficient RCD equation~\cite{Heston93,Lipton01mathematical}